Context · Social Media

 What to watch for

-Watch for servers they cannot name, late-night voice chat with people they have never actually met, and a sudden interest in unfamiliar topics or communities.
+Watch for servers they cannot name, and late-night voice chat with people they have never actually met.
+A sudden interest in unfamiliar communities can be another sign.